How to Submit Proposals

 their proposals, if they are deemed feasible, to the Student Technology Fee Oversight

-Deadline: Proposals must be submitted through Community Moodle by October 25, 2019.
+Deadline: Proposals must be submitted through Moodle by March 10, 2022.

 Each proposal must include all of the following six sections in this order: